Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Reanalysis of Influential Studies Finds Hardly any

 In the indirect task, statistics for the congruency effect are typically reported by $t$ values from a paired $t$ test or $F$ values from a repeated--measures ANOVA.
 In this setting, $F$ values can be translated into $t$ values by $|t| = \sqrt{F}$.
 From a $t$ value, we estimate the sensitivity by

 where $\Gamma$ is the gamma distribution.
-The constant $\kappa_{N,M,q^2}$ corrects for the fact that $t$ values increase with increasing number of participants ($N$), increasing number of trials ($M$), and that they depend on the ratio of between- and within-subject variance, which we denote by $q^2$.
+The constant $c_{N,K,q^2}$ corrects for the fact that $t$ values increase with increasing number of participants ($N$), increasing number of trials ($K$), and that they depend on the ratio of between- and within-subject variance, which we denote by $q^2$.

-The parameter $q^2$ is the only parameter we need to estimate for our approach.
-It is reasonable to assume that this ratio is at most $q^2 = 0.0225$ given our replication study and given an extensive literature review and simulations (see Appendix \ref{app:roleOfq}).
-Assuming the largest plausible value for $q^2$, we again maximize the estimated sensitivity in the indirect task and therefore increase the likelihood of finding an \ITA{} (Box~\ref{box:conservativeAnalysis}).
+The parameter $q^2$ is the only free parameter we need to estimate for our approach.
+It is reasonable to assume that this ratio is at most $q^2 = 0.0225$ given our replication study, a literature review (see Supplement~\ref{supp:roleOfq}) and extensive simulations (see Supplement~\ref{supp:validation}).
+Assuming the largest plausible value for $q^2$, increases the likelihood of finding an \ITA{} thereby following the benefit-of-the-doubt approach.

 From the estimated sensitivities, we compute the difference